nkdevshop/slideshow/README.md

 # SlideShow Library
 A simple slideshow library written in native javascript.
-It supports sliding through the images using the left and right arrows on images and loops through.
+It supports sliding through the images using the left and right arrows on images and loops in a circular way.

 ## You can see it here